perholmes/ECSMinimalContainer/README.md

 ## How To Use

-After completing the prerequisites below, simply run `build.sh` from a bash shell.
+After completing the prerequisites below, simply run `build.sh` from a Bash shell.
 You will be asked for:

 * The region (e.g. eu-west-1).
 * The root of an Elastic Container Registry (e.g. 01234567890.dkr.ecr.eu-west-1.amazonaws.com)